Departments of Academic Affairs

 The Office of Academic Programs provides information on University System of Georgia academic programs, degree waivers, certificates, accreditation, and major disciplinary areas.
 In addition, this office provides information on University System of Georgia policies and procedures for new academic program approval and related matters.
 The Office of Academic Programs strives to enhance educational opportunities at the associate, baccalaureate, masters, and doctoral levels by developing processes that are responsive to the economic, intellectual, and cultural needs of the state and the regions served by the 31 public institutions of the University System.
 The Office of Academic Programs works in conjunction with the Southern Regional Education Board’s Electronic Campus to provide access to programs and courses offered via several means of distance education and electronic delivery.

-Economic Development directs the economic development program of the University System of Georgia, The Intellectual Capital Partnership Program (ICAPP).
+Economic Development directs the economic development efforts of the University System of Georgia.

 Educational Access and Success